 This workshop is specially designed for bilingual, ESL, and Spanish language teachers.
 Combining activities from the renowned Project WILD and Project WILD Aquatic curriculums, teachers learn how to introduce their classes to environmental issues regardless of their language background.
 This workshop is taught in both English and Spanish, and participants are able to choose in which language they would like to receive their curriculum guide book.
 Request a course

 Whether your schoolyard is one paved acre or a 100 acre forested site, this outdoor resource can provide you and your students with a unique learning experience.
 This curriculum offers students and teachers the opportunity for direct, hands-on learning in their schoolyard environment as they make positive changes to benefit wildlife.
 Learn how to do a step-by-step mapping and assessment of the schoolyard property, develop a habitat plan, and implement enhancement projects with students.
-Register now!
+Request a course

 WOW! provides a resourceful and creative collection of wetland activities, information, and ideas.
 Participants will receive over 50 hands-on multidisciplinary activities, background information on wetlands, ideas for student action plans, and a wetlands resource guide.
-Register now!
+Request a course